Standards - Science

 • Communicate scientific information, in multiple formats (e.g., orally, graphically, textually) to explain differences between the structures and functions of the male and female reproductive systems.

-• Use scientific literature to identify conditions and diseases that effect the reproductive system.
+• Use scientific literature to identify conditions and diseases that affect the reproductive system.

 • Evaluate, based on evidence, how these conditions and diseases affect the body.